codemonkey1101/module-6/README.md

 Professional Certificate in Machine Learning &amp; Artificial Intelligence - module 6

 Topic discussed:
-PCA and Singular Value Decomposition (SVD)
+- PCA and Singular Value Decomposition (SVD)
-K-Means clustering
+- K-Means clustering
-Using Scikit-Learn to do PCA and clustering with DBScan, k-means and k-means++ Analysing Scikit-learn results of PCA and clustering operations
+- Using Scikit-Learn to do PCA and clustering with DBScan, k-means and k-means++
+- Interpreting Scikit-learn results when performing PCA and clustering